Uchechukwu-2345/Uchechukwu-2345/README.md

 ## 👋 About Me

-Hi I'm **Uchechukwu**, a passionate **Data Analyst** dedicated to building **sustainable, data-driven solutions** for business growth.
+Hi I'm **Uche**, a passionate **Data Analyst** dedicated to building **sustainable, data-driven solutions**.
 I specialize in **Data Science, Machine Learning, and Econometric Analysis**, with a keen interest in applying machine learning techniques to economics and policy research.

 ---